sshankargit/RMaD/README.md

 ## Installation
-Please see Wiki for instructions, as well as other information such as code documentation, settings description, and more.
+Check out our [Wiki](https://github.com/scriptkittie/RMaD/wiki/Installation) for instructions, as well as other information such as code documentation, settings description, and more!

 ## Issues/Forks
 Please report any issues to the issues section & as always if you have any functionality requests go ahead and open an issue containing your suggestions.